iulianipro/Premium-Image-Reader/README.md

 Supported are jpg,tiff and Pdf files.

-I plan to create a intern image convertor to can use on any kind of images.
+I plan to create a intern image convertor so you can use on any kind of images.